 Every employee in Germany has the ability to turn to a complaints office, which offers help as the first point of call in the case of suspected discrimination.
 In accordance with the General Equality Act, the works council is involved in handling and evaluating incoming complaints.
 Miele has set up a dedicated complaints office at each company location in Germany, each of which is run by one man and one woman.
 All complaints are treated confidentially.
 The complaints office works closely with the aggrieved person to review the circumstances surrounding the complaint.
 Wherever possible, the results of the review are disclosed to the complainant within one month.
 Please see Principle 1/2: Implementation for further details.
 Miele has implemented comprehensive management systems to ensure compliance with both human rights and labour principles along the value chain.

-Please see Principle 1/2: Measurement of Outcomes for further details on management systems, number of employees trained on the Code of Conduct and number of potential suppliers who completed the self-assessment questionnaire.

-The following measurements of outcomes refer to the business year 2017/18.
-The change to business year 2016/17 is given in brackets in percentage or percentage points (pp), where applicable:

-- Total number of employees: 20,098 (+3.3 %) - Percentage of employees covered by collective bargaining agreements: 70.5 % (+ 3.9 pp) - Employee turnover rate Germany: 1.37 % (+0.3 pp) - Injury frequency rate: 11.1 (+1.8 pp) - Average hours of training per year per employee: 8.1 (+14.1 %) - Percentage of women in total German workforce: 22.1 % (+/-)

-- Percentage of Miele employees in Germany with non-German citizenship: 5.9 % (+0.2 pp) - Percentage of employees in Germany with disability: 6.0 % (+/-)
+Measurement of Outcomes Please see Principle 1/2: Measurement of Outcomes for further details on management systems, number of employees trained on the Code of Conduct and number of potential suppliers who completed the self-assessment guestionnaire.
+The following measurements of outcomes refer to the business year 2018/19.
+The change to business year 2017/18 is given in brackets in percentage or percentage points (pp), where applicable: - Total number of employees: 20,221 (+0.6 %) - Percentage of employees covered by collective bargaining agreements: 67.7 % (- 2.8 pp) - Employee turnover rate Germany: 1.51 % (+0.14 pp) - Injury frequency rate: 10,5 (-5,4 %) - Average hours of training per year per employee: 6.9 (-14.8 %) - Percentage of women in total German workforce: 22.4 % (+0.3 pp) - Percentage of Miele employees in Germany with non-German citizenship: 6.6 % (+0.7 pp) - Percentage of employees in Germany with disability: 5.9 % (-0,1 pp) During 2018/19, 150 managers and employees from HR were trained on the General Equality Act using an online learning program.
+Since the programme was introduced, a total of 1,530 employees have gained this qualification.

-Miele was awarded the TOTAL E-QUALITY label in 2017 for its personnel policy geared to equal opportunities.
-The label is valid for three years.
-TOTAL E-QUALITY Germany awards this prize to organisations which promote equal opportunities in their personnel and corporate policy.
-This award honours Miele's commitment to the appreciation, promotion and harnessing of the individual diversity of its employees.

-During 2016/17 and 2017/18, 78 managers and employees from HR were trained on the General Equality Act using an online learning program.
-Since the programme was introduced, a total of 1,380 employees have gained this qualification.
 During the reporting period, a total of three complaints were received relating to gender and ethnic origin.
 In every case, remedial measures were taken and the employees were offered further support.

-Principle 3: 102, 402, 407

-Principle 4: 409 Principle 5: 408

-Principle 6: 102, 202, 401, 404, 405, 406

-4. Environmental Principles

-Principle 7: Businesses should support a precautionary approach to environmental challenges.
+GRI References Principle 3: 102, 402, 407 Principle 4: 409 Principle 5: 408 Principle 6: 102, 202, 401, 404, 405, 406 4.
+Environmental Principles Principle 7: Businesses should support a precautionary approach to environmental challenges.
 Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility.
 Principle 9: Businesses should encourage the development and diffusion of environmentally friendly technologies.